maskedcoder/CartoonJS/README.markdown

 #### Animation Methods

-##### Animation([element]) -> new Animation object
+##### Animation(makeControls) -> new Animation object

 Creates a new animation.
-If `element` is set, the controls for the animation will be placed inside it.
+If `makeControls` is `true`, the controls for the animation will be placed inside the element with the id 'animation-controls-container'.
 Otherwise, controls will have to be implemented by hand.

-- `element` : An HTML element or a string representing an element id
+- `makeControls` : Whether or not a gui should be automatically generated

-##### Animation.createControls(element) -> new Controls object
+##### Animation.createControls() -> new Controls object

 Builds the controls for the animation inside the element specified.

-- `element` : An HTML element or a string representing an element id
+The controls will be placed inside the element with the id 'animation-controls-container'.

 ##### Animation.itemTransformForTime(item, time) -> object